SOFIA/HAWC+ Far-Infrared Polarimetric Large-Area CMZ Exploration (FIREPLACE) Survey III: Full Survey Data Set: The Polarimetric CMZ at 214

-The 0\degree enhancement is only observed in the brightest portion of Sgr B2 is almost certainly associated with the core of the Sgr B2 region, since we do not recover this component in the 2022 observations (Figure \ref{fig:2022_Hist}).
+In the high intensity regime (the yellow histogram of Figure \ref{fig:Hist}), the polarization angle enhancements observed at -20\degree\ splits into two sub-components: one at -20\degree\ and one at 0\degree.
+However, in the 2022 high intensity portion shown in Figure \ref{fig:2022_Hist} the enhancements are at -60\degree\ and -20\degree.
+The 0\degree\ enhancement is only observed in the brightest portion of Sgr B2 is almost certainly associated with the core of the Sgr B2 region, since we do not recover this component in the 2022 observations (Figure \ref{fig:2022_Hist}).
 The -20\degree\ component is detected in all our intensity regimes.
 In the high intensity regime the -20\degree\ enhancement is likely tracing a local CMZ field.
-For the lower intensity regimes, it could be at least partially an external magnetic field component given the large spatial extent over which this field is coherent at arcminute resolutions.
+For the lower intensity regimes, it could be at least partially an external magnetic field component given the large spatial extent over which this field is coherent at arcminute resolutions \citep[e.g. ACTPol,][]{Guan2021}.
 The enhancement at $\rm\pm$90\degree\ is only detected in the middle and low intensity regimes.
 The detection of this enhancement in only these regimes is consistent with the picture of a connection between the vertical field traced by the NTFs and a horizontal field that is a result of the field being sheared in denser, kinematically-dominated regions.

-Previously, it has been posited that an initially poloidal field could be sheared into a horizontal configuration in denser molecular regions \citep{Morris1996b}.
+Previously, it has been posited that an initially vertical (or poloidal) field could be sheared into a horizontal configuration in denser molecular regions \citep{Morris1996b}.
 Our findings here support early submillimeter data \citep{Novak2003b, Chuss2003a} and near-infrared polarimetry data \citep{Nishiyama2010} that have suggested a transition occurs from a sheared field in dense regions to a vertical field in regions having lower kinetic energy density.
-The two scenarios that have been considered are the above-mentioned evolution from an initially poloidal field and the creation of a vertical field from the sheared field via winds and outflows.
+The two scenarios that have been considered are the above-mentioned evolution from an initially vertical field and the creation of a vertical field from the sheared field via winds and outflows.

 In producing these histograms, we have utilized polarimetry data across the range of intensities down to $\sim$1000 MJy sr$^{-1}$.
 If systematic errors remain after our data cuts, they are unlikely to produce the histogram peaks observed.
 The scan angles ($\pm30^\circ$) are sufficiently different from the maxima of the histograms that a systematic scan-synchronous effect is unlikely to produce the results seen here.